laro/Cilia/README.md

     - ~~`Bool a = 1`~~      // Error,
         - because `Int` is not a `Bool`
         - because an `Int` should not be accidentally interpreted as a `Bool`
-        - cast if necessary: `Bool a = Bool(1)`
+        - cast if necessary: `Bool a = Bool(1)`?
 - `1.0` is a floating point literal of arbitrary precision
     - Can be converted to any float type into which it fits exactly
         - otherwise explicit cast necessary: `Float16(3.1415926)`
-    - Difficult: Constexpr constructor that accepts an arbitrary precision float literal and can store that in ROM
+    - Difficult: Constexpr constructor that accepts an arbitrary precision float literal?and can store that in ROM
         - Store the mantissa as arbitrary precision integer (i.e. array of `Int`), plus the exponent as as arbitrary precision integer (i.e. array of `Int`, most always only a single `Int`)
     - Small floating point literals like `1.0` are interpreted as `Float`
         - in case of type inferring, parameter overloading and template matching.